 Next, coordinate the final steps of the purchase by having an easy way to make a payment, like SquareSpace.
 The more quickly you can complete this process, the more likely it will go through without any last-minute change of mind.
 After the transaction, be sure to ask if you can add them to your mailing list, so you can keep in touch and notify them of your next sale.
 When possible, capitalize on the positivity of the sale by asking for an online review or even referrals.

 If a sale is just not going to happen, don’t fret.
 Proceed with leaving them with a positive impression.
 Thank them for stopping by and wish them good luck on their buying journey.
 Ask if you can add them to your mailing list, tell them where you will be selling next, give them your business card, and encourage them to take a look at your website or online shop if you have one.

 Build Your Sales Stamina

 If you are unsure of your progress, invite a mentor or a trusted friend to observe and give you honest feedback.
-It’s essential to also take a moment to reflect on your growth from time to time.
-You can do this on your own, or with a mentor to guide your review.
+It’s essential also to take a moment to reflect on your growth from time to time.
+You can do this on your own or with a mentor to guide your review.
 Ask yourself questions such as: